tendermint/tendermint/docs/spec/consensus/signing.md

 ```

 In other words, a proposal should only be signed if it's at a higher height, or a higher round for the same height.
-Once a message has been signed for a given height and round, a proposal should never be signed for the same height and round.
+Once a proposal or vote has been signed for a given height and round, a proposal should never be signed for the same height and round.

 ### Votes